Erastus Snow: Career

 At the October 1849 general conference, Snow was assigned to lead a mission to Scandinavia.
 He had as a companion a Danish convert, Peter O. Hansen, who had joined the church in Boston.
 They focused most of their efforts in Denmark, but another convert had joined them, John E. Forsgren, who preached in Sweden.

 While serving as a missionary in Denmark, Snow baptized the first Icelanders to join the church, ordained them to the priesthood, and sent them to Iceland to preach.
 Before the end of his mission, Snow began the publication of a church periodical in Danish.

 In 1853, Snow was elected to the House of Representatives in the Utah territorial legislature.
 Later in the 1850s, Snow served as the presiding church authority in the midwestern United States, using St. Louis, Missouri as his headquarters.
 While in Missouri, Snow edited the periodical St. Louis Luminary.
 He returned to the Utah Territory in 1857 and engaged in farming.

 In 1860, Snow went with Orson Pratt on a mission to the Eastern states.
 By the time they reached the Eastern United States, Abraham Lincoln had been elected president.
 With the impending war, they were able to convince many church members to move to Utah Territory.
 Much of this migration happened in 1861, after the American Civil War had begun.

 After returning to Utah in 1861, Snow was made the apostle in charge of the southern Utah Mormon settlements.
 He lived in St. George.

 Personal life and death

 Erastus Snow had four wives, 23 sons, and 13 daughters.
 His son Edward H. Snow followed him into the legislature as part of the first Senate after Utah achieved statehood.
 One of Snow's daughters, Elizabeth, became the wife of Anthony W. Ivins and the mother of Antoine R. Ivins.

 Snow died on May 27, 1888, in Salt Lake City, Utah Territory, at age 69.

+Snow's name is listed as one of the original pioneers on Cyrus Dallin's Brigham Young Monument in Temple Square.